Jarlyk/JarlykMods/Hailstorm/README.md

 ### Barrier Elites
 These elites provide Barrier to their nearby allies while they are alive, so they're a priority target.

+### Storm Elites
+These elites show up relatively late (around the time that Malachites start spawning) and they're just about as tough.
+They bring storms in their wake that dislocate friend and foe alike.

 ### Mimics
 Not all chests are what they appear to be.
 Occasionally a chest will reveal itself to be a monster in disguise; beware, for it wields the item that was within the chest and will not yield it until it is dead.